roll/interest-py/README.rst

 ..
 Block: caution

 ..
-TO MAKE CHANGES USE [meta] DIRECTORY.
+TO MAKE CHANGES USE [.mario] DIRECTORY.

 ..
 Block: description